TwitchLib/TwitchLib/README.md

   * OnIncorrectLogin - Fires when an invalid login is returned by Twitch
   * OnConnected - Fires on listening and after joined channel, returns username and channel
   * OnMessageReceived - Fires when new chat message arrives, returns ChatMessage
-  * OnSubscriber - Fires when new subscriber is announced in chat, returns Subscriber
+  * OnNewSubscriber - Fires when new subscriber is announced in chat, returns Subscriber
+  * OnReSubscriber - Fires when existing subscriber resubscribes, returns ReSubscriber
   * OnChannelStateChanged - Fires when channel state is changed
   * OnViewerJoined - New viewer/chatter joined the chat channel room.
   * OnCommandReceived - Fires when command (uses custom command identifier) is received.